 Private vehicles are not permitted on the ramp for planeside pick up at LEMD.
 Only 4th-party service providers with specific airport permission – which requires driver and vehicle approval, along with 250 million Euros insurance coverage – have vehicle access airside.

 Your next mission to Madrid should be a smooth one with a little advanced planning.
-At Universal, we have the expertise and resource to make your next mission a success.
+At Universal, we have the expertise and resources to make your next mission a success.
 Request a free trip cost estimate to get started.

-In addition, when you use us for ground support in Madrid, you’ll have access to private VIP and passenger lounges not available to everyone else.
+Also, when you use us for ground support in Madrid, you’ll have access to private VIP and passenger lounges not available to everyone else.